cyberbotics/webots-doc/guide/web-streaming.md

 %end

-The web interface displays a toolbar with the following actions:
+The web interface displays a toolbar with the following items:
-* Simulation time: this item indicates the current simulation time on the first line of the simulation element.
-The second line is currently not used and indicates how long the simulation will run.
+* Simulation time: this item indicates the current simulation time on the first line.
+The second line is not used with this streaming solution and it will indicates how long the simulation will run.
 * ![](images/web_interface_console.png =26x26) Console: open the console window where the simulation messages are printed.
 * ![](images/web_interface_help.png =26x26) Help: open the help window containing the documentation of the web interface.
 * ![](images/web_interface_fullscreen.png =26x26) Fullscreen: enter full screen mode.